Joint Ventures Trading Up 59.2% Over Last Week (JOINT)

-Joint Ventures (CURRENCY:JOINT) traded 11.1% higher against the dollar during the 1-day period ending at 22:00 PM ET on July 30th.
-One Joint Ventures coin can now be purchased for approximately $0.0021 or 0.00000005 BTC on major exchanges.
-In the last seven days, Joint Ventures has traded 59.2% higher against the dollar.
-Joint Ventures has a market capitalization of $47,080.45 and approximately $9,434.00 worth of Joint Ventures was traded on exchanges in the last 24 hours.
+Joint Ventures (CURRENCY:JOINT) traded 11.1% higher against the dollar during the 1 day period ending at 19:00 PM E.T. on July 31st.
+Joint Ventures has a total market cap of $47,080.45 and approximately $9,434.00 worth of Joint Ventures was traded on exchanges in the last 24 hours.
+Over the last seven days, Joint Ventures has traded 59.2% higher against the dollar.
+One Joint Ventures coin can now be purchased for $0.0021 or 0.00000005 BTC on major exchanges.

 - Binance USD (BUSD) traded 0% lower against the dollar and now trades at $1.00 or 0.00002488 BTC.